ianmilligan1/Aarhus-Netlab/README.md

 [WebArchives.ca](http://webarchives.ca/)
 An implementation of the UK Web Archive's [Shine Interface](https://github.com/ukwa/shine).
 It received [some media attention in Canada](http://www.cbc.ca/news/canada/kitchener-waterloo/waterloo-professor-restores-deleted-political-platforms-promises-1.3204877), showing an appetite for this sort of material.

-## Virtual Machine
+## HistoryCrawler Virtual Machine
 [Gephi](http://gephi.github.io/) can occasionally be a nightmare to get running, at least on Mac OS X. Seemingly, every time you upgrade an OS X version it breaks.
 To get around these incompatabilities, I use virtual machines.

-One example is [HistoryCrawler](http://ianmilligan.ca/historycrawler/), soon to natively support Gephi.
+One example is [HistoryCrawler](http://ianmilligan.ca/historycrawler/), developed at Western University and the University of Waterloo.
+It does not have Gephi included, but the install instructions [on their webpage](http://gephi.github.io/users/install/) work swimmingly (tested 20 September 2015).

 ## Questions/Comments
 I am always happy to chat.
 My personal website is at [ianmilligan.ca](http://ianmilligan.ca) or you can [e-mail me](mailto:i2millig@uwaterloo.ca].